parente/homelab/README.md

 - Install k3d onto the Pi
 - Clone this project onto the Pi
 - Run make cluster
-- Copy the ~/.kube/config back to my main machine
+- Copy the `~/.kube/config` back to my main machine
-- Run make sync from the main machine
+- Run `make sync` from the main machine

+To use the minio `mc` CLI:

+- Add a `homelab` alias to the `~/.mc/config.json` file
+- Run make in the minio folder

 ## How do I cut chart releases?